 - Preheat oven to 170 degrees C. Oil the sides and line the base of a 30cm spring-form tin with non-stick paper.

-- Mix the nuts, fruit, cacao powder, spices and ﬂour in a large bowl.
+- Mix the nuts, fruit, peel, cacao powder, spices and ﬂour in a large bowl.

 - In a small saucepan, add the maple syrup, brown sugar and olive oil.
 Mix on a medium heat until the sugar has been dissolved.
 Stir in the hot water.